 b.
 If you are submitting more than one abstract, you can use the same email address and password for each abstract.

-c.
-Abstracts are required for all oral and poster submissions.
-All abstracts must be submitted online by the deadline of Friday 4th June.
+d.
+All abstracts must be submitted online by midday on 13 June 2022.
 Submissions will not be accepted after this date.

 2. Preparation of your Abstract

-A “blind” selection process will be used when reviewing the abstracts.
-No identifying features such as names of hospitals, medical schools, clinics or cities may be listed in the title or text of the abstract.
-Do not include the names of authors either.
-The names of authors and their address affiliations (institutions) will be requested during the submission process, in a separate section.
+A ‘blind’ selection process will be used by the ASCN UK Organising Committee when reviewing the abstracts.
+Therefore, do not include within the abstract or abstract title the names of authors or other identifying features such as names of hospitals, clinics or cities.
+The names of authors and their affiliations (institutions) will be requested during the submission process, in a separate section.

-Title: appropriate, meaningful and should be as brief as possible but long enough to indicate clearly the nature of the study.
+Title: appropriate, meaningful and should be as brief as possible but long enough to indicate clearly the nature of the submission topic (maximum 20 words).

-Conclusion/Outcomes: Clearly state the conclusion/outcome and what value this has to the knowledge of specialist practice/ patient outcomes.
+Conclusion/Outcomes: Clearly state the conclusion and clinical outcome or what value this has to the knowledge of specialist practice/ patient outcomes.